NeuroGenomicsAndInformatics/WXS-Pipelines/README.md

 - Allele fraction
 - Allele balance

-The pipeline runs per chromosome and utilizes the WGS interval list provided in the GATK Resource Bundle.
 The QC has some hardcoded values that may require changing and also follows the [allele-specific](https://gatk.broadinstitute.org/hc/en-us/articles/360035890551-Allele-specific-annotation-and-filtering-of-germline-short-variants) paradigm.
 If you choose to make changes that don't use allele-specific annotations, the sample data produced by the WGS pipeline will still work.

 ### Server Code
 There is code for WES processing in the [Hydra](Hydra) folder, named for the NGI Center's server.
 This code has few hardcoded values and can similarly be augmented to be used on your server.